What is Pakistan's pathway to limit global warming to 1.5°C?

 Data References

 Pakistan's transport sector is entirely reliant on fossil fuels.
-The sector is a leading driver of local air pollution in the country and also contributed to 13% of GHG emissions in 2019 excluding LULUCF.
-Under 1.5°C compatible pathways, transport electrification reaches at least 26% by 2050.
+The sector is a leading driver of local air pollution and contributed 11% of GHG emissions in 2022 (excluding LULUCF).
+Under 1.5°C compatible pathways, transport electrification reaches 63% by 2050.
+Enhancing energy efficiency, upgrading fuel standards and accelerating EV adoption will cut emissions, improve air quality, and reduce health impacts.

 Cookie settings